How to Choose a Security Monitoring Company

 If the monitoring company can communicate on the same connection as your equipment, start to do some additional digging.

-- If I cancel my monitoring contract, will I owe you money for the home security equipment or any other fees?
+If I cancel my monitoring contract, will I owe you money for the security equipment or any other fees?

-- How up to date is the home security equipment?
+How updated is the security equipment?
 Is it the most recent version?